 (“Refined sugar” refers to…well… the stuff you’d probably just call “sugar.”
 Table sugar.
 Sugar that’s not found naturally occurring in something else.)

 You don’t need it.
 At all.
 It’s pure extra energy, that is very readily available, almost never gets fully used, and then gets stored as fat.

-(*I should say, if you’re breaking Tactic 1 and doing ‘real’ exercise, you get pass: you can have some sugar.
-But right now, we’re focusing on losing weight as quickly as possible, and just walking.
+(*I should say, if you’re breaking Tactic 1 and doing ‘real’ exercise, you get pass: you can have sugar.
+But right now, we’re focusing on losing weight as quickly as possible, and just walking a lot.
 So we’re not doing that.)